 This formation is much more mobile than either of the previous ones.
 The order parameter (φ) is high but the angular momentum (m{Gr}) is small.

 d) Highly parallel group: a highly aligned formation characterized by very high order parameter (φ) and low angular momentum (m{Gr}).
-25
+28 of repulsion

 Basic types - parameter setting